mozilla-services/heka-node/docs/source/config.rst

   option that is global to all Metlog clients process-wide and not just the client being configured presently.

+filters
+  You can configure client side filters to restrict messages from going to the server.

 TODO: show a pathologically overly configured factory